Managing Director, Jeremy Wyn-Harris, discusses Builderscrack fees and how to account for them in a way that doesn’t eat into your profits.

 This varies among trades and is typically closely held by business owners.
 The higher your budget, the greater advertising exposure you can afford your business, but the higher your typical quote/pricing will be too.
 It’s a balancing act.

-In 2008 Branz did a in-depth survey on the cost breakdown of building a typical new home, and published the following chart and associated report:
+In 2008, BRANZ did a in-depth survey on the cost breakdown of building a typical new home, and published the following chart:

 If we use the cost per sq/m of $2100 in Feb 2018 and an average house size of 200sq/m, based on a total build cost of $400,000 – the advertising and marketing component for a new home at 2.1% is $8,400.

-It’s worth noting that with Builderscrack’s fees capped at $750, our fee is just 0.18% for that house build.
+It’s worth noting that the Builderscrack success fee would be just 0.47% for that house build.

-With sub-contracting work and smaller jobs, the typical marketing & advertising budget in our research is between 5-10%, and as much as 15%+ in certain businesses.
+With sub-contracting work and smaller jobs, the typical marketing and advertising budget in our research is between 5-10%, and as much as 15%+ in certain businesses.

 Some owners of established businesses may allocate less than 5%, and this is typical when a business has many established contacts supplying work, more work in the pipe than they can undertake or there is little competition in their space.